cloudmesh/cloudmesh-pi-burn/README.md

 Of course, your path may be different.

 Step 4.
 Retrieving a Raspbian Lite Image (Only needs to be done once per image version)

-Currently, we burn our SD cards with Raspbian Lite, as desktop is not usually needed for the intended use case of this program.
+Currently, we burn our SD cards with Raspbian Lite, as desktop is not needed for cluster nodes.
 We can retrieve the latest version of raspbian lite as follows:

 ```
 (ENV3) pi@raspberrypi:~ $ cms burn image get latest